 If desserts could make you stay fit, there can be nothing like it.
-And nutritionists swear by dessert made out of oatmeal due to their low sugar content, high fibre, versatility and after all of it, no compromise with taste.
+And nutritionists swear by dessert made out of oatmeal due to their low sugar content, high fiber, versatility and after all of it, no compromise with taste.

 Dark low-sugar chocolate and oatmeal balls.

 A cup of fruit and oatmeal in plain yogurt.